Have you ever felt that dough sold at retails stores are too pricey? Why not engage in a dough making activity with your child this weekend?

 Dough making is an exciting process which allows children to explore with their five senses.
 It gives children the opportunity to experience the different textures of ingredients while they mix and knead them.
 It also builds on children’s vocabulary as they are introduced to a list of things required to make dough.
 Here’s a safe and cost-effective guide on how to make dough which you can involve your child:

-(adapted from Beyond Social Services – Healthy Start Child Development Centre)
+Things you need (adapted from Beyond Social Services – Healthy Start Child Development Centre)

 - 2 cups of plain flour 1 cup of corn flour 1 cup of potato starch